wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## What Do You Want to Collect?

-Tanzu Observability SDKs let you instrument your application to collect and send different kinds of observability data.
+Operations for Applications SDKs let you instrument your application to collect and send different kinds of observability data.

 <!--- Writer note: If you add any languages to this table, add links in the corresponding sections below. --->